-Latest research has shown walking has become a popular activity during lockdown, so in a way it is way dual training activity with friends outdoors, given the government social distancing protocols on meeting up indoors.
+Latest research has shown walking has become a popular activity during the lockdown, so in a way, it is way dual training activity with friends outdoors, given the government social distancing protocols on meeting up indoors.

 2) Strength Training

-Most fitness experts suggest strength training is an essential that can improve your coordination, better cognitive function, higher bone density, and reduced back pain in inactive adults, thus helping you look and feel better.
+Most fitness experts suggest strength training is essential that can improve your coordination, better cognitive function, higher bone density, and reduce back pain in inactive adults, thus helping you look and feel better.

 The NHS suggests some of the best types of strength training exercises you can do for a healthy immune system are:

 For any junior Squash athlete, these activities can be a part of lockdown exercises at home with a dual workout with a family member – in fact, walking is an excellent activity for the family.

 Furthermore, any of form exercise or physical activity alternatives are important to our mental health and help us improve our performance on the court.

 Many nutritional experts have stated by not having the right foods can cause a nutritional deficiency and make us more susceptible to viruses and bacteria.

 It is essential that you eat your diet comprises a variety of nutritional foods that can help you maintain a healthy immune system – always ensure you have a balanced diet of certain foods and have a cheat day – a sugary treat.